 In a separate medium-size bowl, toss the flour, cocoa powder, baking soda, and salt together.
 Slowly add to the wet ingredients with the mixer running on low.
 The dough will be very thick.
 By hand, stir in the milk, then fold in the Chocolate White Chocolate Chip Cookies.
 The dough will be thick and very sticky.
 Chill for at least 2 hours and up to 36 hours, covered.
 Chilling is *mandatory.*

 Preheat oven to 350F degrees.
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 Take 2 Tablespoons of chilled dough and roll into a ball.
 Place on cookie sheet and press a few more white chocolate chips on the tops, if desired.

 Bake for 12 minutes.
 Cookies will appear undone and very soft.
 Press down (gently) if cookies are too puffy.
-Allow to cool on the cookie sheet for at least 5 minutes before transferring to a wire rack to cool completely.
+Allow cooling on the cookie sheet for at least 5 minutes before transferring to a wire rack to cool completely.